02.154 Where a CYP resides at a 52 week placement, does the LA in which the placement is located become responsible?

 Complex

-Not at least according to Government policy.
-The Department for Education’s High Needs Funding Guidance states “it is the department’s view that the child or young person continues to be considered as living in the local authority area that placed them in the residential provision (since a residential school or college placement, even for 52 weeks of the year, is educational provision and not a place where a child or young person lives.
-That is, the child or young person will remain resident at their family home), and, therefore, they would continue to have the duty to maintain any EHC plan.”
+Probably not.
+The Department for Education’s High Needs Funding Guidance states “it is our view that the child or young person continues to be considered as living in the local authority area that placed them in the residential provision.
+A residential school or college placement, even for 52 weeks of the year, is educational provision and not a place where a child or young person lives, meaning the child or young person will remain resident at their family home).
+Therefore, they would continue to have the duty to maintain any EHC plan..”

 |